 Institute of Sports Medicine Copenhagen (ISMC) is a joint research institute and out-patient clinic.
 In the out-patient clinic we treat approximately 10,000 patients each year, all with conditions/injuries in the musculoskeletal system caused by physical/sports activities at all levels ranging from recreational to elite athletes.
 Institute of Sports Medicine was established in 1997 at the Department of Rheumatology at Bispebjerg Hospital in conjunction with the establishment of a professorship in Sports Medicine at University of Copenhagen given to Professor Michael Kjaer.

-The overall aim of ISMC is to investigate how the muscle-tendon unit adapts to short and long term alterations in mechanical loading, including that associated with physical training, inactivity and immobilization in conjunction with injury, and aging.
-In particular we focus on the adaptation of tendon and connective tissue of the muscle.
+At ISMC the main research focus is the adaption of tendon and muscle connective tissue to acute and chronic mechanical loading.
+The overall aim of the research is to investigate how the muscle-tendon unit adapts to short-term and long-term alterations in mechanical loading including that associated with physical training, inactivity and immobilization in conjunction with injury and aging.
+In particular, we focus on the adaption of tendon and connective tissue of the muscle.

 Our long-term vision is that our research outcomes will improve the treatment of work and physical activity related injuries in the connective tissue of the muscle-tendon unit.
 These types of injuries are the cause of a considerable number of all lost working days in Denmark.